Chapter 1: Chapter 1

 Kyle grimaced at the question.
 His former squadron mate was probably not going to like this.
 "Smash we've got an unknown.
 It just appeared on DRADIS.
 It's not showing as Cylon or Colonial.
 I want a scout to get me a visual."

-"I know but if we do nothing and it is a Cylon and he's got friends nearby?"
+"I know, but if we do nothing and it is a Cylon and he has friends nearby?"

 "Then let me send a full flight out."

 Kyle couldn't allow a whole flight to be put at risk.
 "No, we can't risk it.
 I'll allow two."

 "Kyle…..frack it, okay, a flight of two with no backseater.
 I'll send Chaser and Whiplash but at the first sign of trouble we get them aboard."

 "Agreed, and Smash tell them that I ordered them to take no risks.
 Understand?"